Introduction

 Packet log flags set: (0)

-When supplied with either -i
+When supplied with either -i for inbound or

-for outbound, the command will retrieve and display
+-o for outbound, the command will retrieve and display

 the appropriate list of filter rules currently installed and in use by the